UKCloud/documentation/articles/azure/azs-how-configure-vnet-peering.md

 }

-To test the connection by pinging one of the virtual machines from the other.
-To do this, some firewall rules needs to be allowed in each virtual machine.
+To test the connection by pinging one of the virtual machines from the other using windows CMD.
+To do this, some firewall rules needs to be changed in each virtual machine.

-1. Go to the virtual machine and connect to it by downloading the RDP file.
+1. Go to the virtual machine and connect to it by downloading the RDP file, Click **Download RDP File**

 ![Configure virtual netork peering](images/azs-portal-peering-5.png)

 > [!NOTE]
-> The device you are connecting from must be allowed through the virtual machine NSG on port 3389.
+> The device's IP you are connecting from must be allowed through the virtual machine NSG on port 3389.

-2. Launch the RDP file and log in with the correct credentials for the virtual machine.
+2. Launch the RDP file and log in with the correct credentials for the virtual machine that you set up.

-3. Access the firewall advanced security (Settings>Update & Security>Windows Security>Firewall & network protection>Advanced settings)
+3. Access the firewall advanced security (**Settings**>**Update & Security**>**Windows Security**>**Firewall & network protection**>**Advanced settings**)

-4. Click on **Inbound Rules**, scroll down to *file and printer sharing (echo request - icmpv4-in)* and allow it through the firewall
+4. Click on **Inbound Rules**, scroll down to "*File and Printer Sharing (Echo Request - ICMPv4-in)*" and allow it through the firewall for ICMPv4 and ICMPv6.

 ![Configure virtual netork peering](images/azs-portal-peering-3.png)

 5. Repeat for each virtual machine

 6. From one of the virtual machines, the connection can be tested by pinging the other.
+Open windows CMD and type: "ping [*IP Address*]".
+If done correctly, the ping should be successfull, as shown below.

 ![Configure virtual netork peering](images/azs-portal-peering-4.png)